ezrantn/gopiah/README.md

 # Go Rupiah Currency Converter

 This is a small Go library for converting numbers into Indonesian Rupiah (Rp) currency format.
 It's a convenient tool for formatting monetary values in the Indonesian style, with thousands separators and decimal points.
+Remember that this return value is of type string.

 ## Installation